 What is Terra Clay Paint?

 Terra clay paint is Dixie Belle’s newest line of highly pigmented water based paints.
-It’s launching soon and comes in 18 fun and fabulous colours.
+It’s now available (both in retail stores and online) and comes in 18 fun and fabulous colours.

 - low VOC,

 - eco friendly (just the way we like our paints)!

 Use it with water to create layers, texture and visual interest.
 Then let it dry 2 hours between coats.
 You can easily ‘water distress’ it (no sanding necessary) to reveal layers of colour underneath.
 It actually reactivates with water until you seal it.
 So play with it to your heart’s content to create artistic effects and then lock it in after 24 hours using Terra Wax or Terra Matte!
 You can even seal with a water based clear coat if you spray – or you’re careful not to over brush.

 It’s time for another Creative Craft blog hop!
 So if you are visiting from Gail at Purple Hues and Me, welcome!
 At the very bottom of this post, I’ll be directing you to the next stop on this venture.
 But don’t forget to check out the other stops too because you’ll find plenty more ideas.
 Be sure to drop back in throughout the week to visit them all!

 Before we get into the tutorial, don’t forget to get your craft mojo on at Birdz of a Feather and subscribe to our newsletter:

 I found these vintage 70’s wooden tiki salad servers at the curb!
 I’ve had them for a while and was just waiting for inspiration to strike.
 As soon as I got my Terra Clay paints, it was a no brainer to create a boho look for them!